rollwagen/aws_certification/developer_associate/aws_certified_developer.md

 - December 2020: AWS Lambda changes duration billing granularity from 100ms down to 1ms
 - `tmp` directory max temp space is 512MB
 - dependencies: if <=50MB upload straight to Lambda; if more then S3
+- **concurrency**
-- concurrency: up to 1000; limit applies across whole account; limit/control with _reserved concurrency_
+  - up to 1000 per second; limit applies across whole account per region (???); burst up to 3000
+  - limit/control with _reserved concurrency_
+    - AWS keeps unreserved concurrency pool at a min. of 100 concurrent executions so functions witout specific limits set can still process requests.
+Hence, can only allocate a concurrent execution limit of 900 max for a single Lambda function or 450 for two functions.
+  - estimate capacity: `concurrent executions = (invocations per second) x (average execution duration in seconds)`
 - _provisioned concurrency_ - concurrency is allocated before funcion is invoked (no cold start)
 - to expose a Lambda function as an HTTP(S) endpoint, two options; both invoke synchroniously
   1. ALB (Applicatio Load Balancer) _or_